squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

 As NTLM authentication backends go, the real work is usually done by [[http://www.samba.org/|Samba]] on squid's behalf.
 That being the case, Squid supports any authentication backend supported by Samba, including Samba itself and MS Windows 3.51 and onwards Domain Controllers.

 NTLM for HTTP is, however, an horrible example of an authentication protocol, and we recommend to avoid using it in favour of saner and standard-sanctioned alternatives such as Digest.

-== "Hotmail" complains about: Intrusion Logged.
-Access denied. == Hotmail is proxy-unfriendly and requires all requests to come from the same IP address.

 == My Squid becomes very slow after it has been running for some time. == This is most likely because Squid is using more memory than it should be for your system.
 When the Squid process becomes large, it experiences a lot of paging.
 This will very rapidly degrade the performance of Squid.
 Memory usage is a complicated problem.
 There are a number of things to consider.